Forest Park (Springfield, Massachusetts): Camp STAR

 During Summer, Camp STAR/Angelina is an inclusive camp for children of all abilities, ages 3 to 22 years old.
 Some of the special needs populations the camp has worked with include: developmental delays, ADD/ADHD, emotional problems, learning disabilities, and visual and hearing impairments.
 Camp STAR/Angelina is a 6-week summer program.
 The camp is located on the outskirts of Forest Park off Trafton Road and activities include swimming, sports, games, crafts, field trips and an end of camp variety show.

 Bright Nights

-Bright Nights at Forest Park is a national attraction during the Christmas and Chanukah seasons.
-Bright Nights is a lighting spectacle that features time and color coordinated lighting exhibits.
+Bright Nights at Forest Park is a national attraction from Thanksgiving through New Year's Day.
+It is a lighting spectacle that features time and color coordinated lighting exhibits.
 Trees and sculptures are decorated to look like various scenes and characters, including many from the works of Springfield native Dr. Seuss.
 Many scenes are animated; others are simply decorative.
 One of the spectacles' most elaborate exhibits is a replica of Everett Barney's mansion.
-Viewers in automobiles queue up to drive for approximately 2 miles along a meandering path through the park to see the displays.
-Each year Bright Nights changes and becomes more elaborate.
+Viewers in automobiles queue up to drive for approximately three miles along a meandering path through the park to see the displays.